Apply

 Application Checklist

-- A completed master of divinity or an accredited master’s degree (or its educational equivalent) in an area related to one’s ministry setting or vocational calling for the Doctor of Ministry program with a cumulative GPA of at least a 3.0 on a 4.0 scale.
+• A completed master of divinity or theologically equivalent accredited master’s degree in an area related to one’s ministry setting or vocational calling for the Doctor of Ministry program with a cumulative GPA of at least a 3.0 on a 4.0 scale.

 Essay Questions By Programs